 Pull your top 2-3 Target KPIs for the year and your top 3-5 Annual Priorities into a Goal Dashboard.
 You've got one place to see the plan for the year at a high level and how the execution of your plan is going.
-This control tower view allows you to see the goals you care most about and eliminate the noise.
+This control tower view lets you see the goals you care about most and eliminate the noise.

 Test the Plan:

-Once you've set your Annual Plan, you'll need to set up your Q1 plan as well.
-Rhythm software automatically runs your plan through 4 tests to ensure it's ready for execution; the Focus Test, the Financial Test, the Energy Test, and the Accountability Test.
-The software alerts you of overloaded team and constraints on resources.
+Once you've set up your Annual Plan, you'll also need to set up your Q1 plan.
+Rhythm software automatically runs your plan through 4 tests to ensure it's ready for execution; the Focus, Financial, Energy, and Accountability Tests.
+The software alerts you of overloaded teams and constraints on resources.
 You can click to resolve any gaps or issues with your plan easily.

 The best part?
 Now that you've done all the hard work to set up your plan for the year and the quarter, your weekly meeting is a breeze to facilitate.
 You just have to look at your Quarter Plan Dashboard and drill in on Reds and Yellows to solve problems together and keep the plan on track.
-You'll never lose sight of your strategic plan or have to wonder if you're on track for a successful year or not.
+You'll never lose sight of your strategic plan or wonder if you're on track for a successful year.